srkt/node_version_switcher/README.md

 # Node.js Version Switcher

-This batch script allows you to temporarily switch between different Node.js versions within your current command prompt session.
+This batch script allows you to temporarily switch between different Node.js versions within your current command prompt, vs code or js development session.
 It prompts the user to select a Node.js version from a specified folder and updates the `PATH` environment variable accordingly.

 ## Prerequisites